2025 NBA Championship Odds: Nuggets Fire Coach, Futures Price Stagnant

 Tickets, Money, Liability

 Action in BetMGM's NBA Finals odds market is tilted toward the aforementioned teams.
-As noted above, in digital betting (mobile/online), the Lakers are now No. 1 in ticket count, followed by the Celtics, Cavaliers and Nuggets.
+In digital betting (mobile/online), the Lakers are No. 1 in ticket count, followed by the Celtics, Cavaliers Nuggets and Thunder.

-Key liabilities in NBA Finals futures odds are the Lakers and Warriors.
+BetMGM's key liabilities in NBA championship odds are the Lakers and Warriors.